 Shopping cart abandonment is a phenomenon where a potential customer starts a check out process but leaves without actually buying anything.
 There are numerous reasons this could happen.
 Buyers usually figure out additional costs (like taxes and shipping) just before clicking the Buy button.
-Some dislike the idea of creating an account so much that they drop out entirely.
-Then, there’s the complication that comes with the inefficiently-made checkout process.
+Others dislike the idea of creating an account so much that they drop out entirely.
+Then, there’s the complication that comes with the inefficiently made checkout process.

 By figuring out which of these reasons is predominant, retailers can drastically improve their performance.
-If they want this to work, it’s crucial to delve deeper into the shopping cart abandonment statistics.
-Due to the fact that these statistics are regularly updated and re-evaluated, it’s pivotal that the information you have is up to date.
-So, here are the top 30 shopping cart abandonment statistics in 2020.
+If they want this to work, it’s crucial to delve deeper into shopping cart abandonment statistics.
+As these statistics are regularly updated and re-evaluated, it’s pivotal that the information you have is up to date.
+So, here are the top 29 shopping cart abandonment statistics in 2021.

 - 69.57% is the average shopping cart abandonment rate across all industries.

-- Mobile users have an abandonment rate of staggering 85.65%.
+- Mobile users have an abandonment rate of a staggering 85.65%.

 - The total value of abandoned shopping carts is $4 trillion worldwide.